micro-community/development/docs/pages/concepts/platform.markdown

 doesn't make sense to us.
 We believe to start developers should be given a fair flat subscription price and then we charge for additional services you use that are separate to the platform itself.

+### Additional Users

+Every additional user added to your account is billed at $35/month.
+Whether you invite them or just plain create the account we'll keep track and invoice this as "M3O Additonal Users" on your invoices.

+### Additional Services

+Beyond 10 services, we bill every additional service at $3/month.
+Additional service meaning anything with a new unique name e.g users, customers, orders.
+We'll add a line item on your invoice called "M3O Additional Services" automatically.

 ## Future

 In the future we'll introduce different pricing tiers for teams and enterprise that include support and SLAs along with